Bot Fly Symptoms and Cures, Cracked Heels and Sumac Tea for Homesteading News

 Bot Fly Symptoms and Cures

-Botfly LarvaeThe bot fly larvae found in the neck of the rabbit was a bit harder to work with.
-I noticed one of my young bucks had some matted hair around his neck.
 After catching him up and shaving that area I noticed a swollen pocket with a live worm visible through what appeared to be a breathing hole for the worm.
-The bot fly larva was easily removed.
+The bot fly larvae was easily removed.

 Bot Fly Larva After being Removed from Host

-kill the creature they have burrowed into.
-The next issue was all the dead tissue left behind.
-Infection was there, but not bad.
-This was cured easily by simply cleaning the wound and flushing it with some warm salt water.
 The next step was to remove all the dead tissue possible.
 If I had known then what I know now, I would have cut the dead tissue out.
 At the time, I didn't know what it was so didn't know it was actually dead tissue.
 By the time this became evident the hole had shrunk to an extent it would have had to be re-opened to remove the tissue.

 I used Hydrogen peroxide and tweezers to eat away at the mass until the entrance hole became too small.
 At that point I simply allowed the wound to heal.
 A few weeks earlier I had a young doe die with what appeared to be puncture wounds on her neck.
 It seems she had an infestation of bot worms that killed her due to infection.
-Infection can happen so rapidly in hi humid temperatures that rabbits need to be checked twice a say for bots.
+Infection can happen so rapidly in high humid temperatures that rabbits need to be checked twice a say for bots.
 I learned this the hard way.

 The bot fly is not native to Iowa, where I live.
-They come from Central and South America.
+Bot fly come from Central and South America.
 They capture a mosquito, lay their egg on the underside of the mosquito, and then release it.
 When the Mosquito bites an animal, the bot egg is also released, thus beginning the gruesome stage of development under the skin of its host.

 I believe it is due to the climate change that these insects whom normally infest horses, have become such a problem.
 We never used to have the humidity or high heat we do now.
 Things are changing that's for sure.